Devin Shore: Playing career

 In his third full season with the Stars in 2018–19, having contributed with 17 points in 42 games, Shore was traded to the Anaheim Ducks in exchange for Andrew Cogliano on January 14, 2019.
 Shore played out the season with the Ducks, contributing with 12 points in 34 games.

 On February 24, 2020, Shore was traded to the Columbus Blue Jackets in exchange for Sonny Milano.
 He added a goal and assist in 6 games with the Blue Jackets before the season was paused due to the COVID-19 pandemic.
 On the club's return to play, Shore went scoreless in two post-season games.

-As an restricted free agent with the Blue Jackets organization, Shore was not tendered a qualifying offer, releasing him to free agency on October 6, 2020.
+As a restricted free agent with the Blue Jackets organization, Shore was not tendered a qualifying offer, releasing him to free agency on October 6, 2020.
 Approaching training camp unsigned for the delayed 2020–21 season, Shore accepted an invitation to attend the Edmonton Oilers training camp on a professional tryout basis.
 Upon the conclusion of camp, Shore was signed to a one-year, two-way contract with the Oilers on January 14, 2021, and immediately placed on waivers.

 On June 9, 2021, Shore signed a two-year contract extension with the Oilers.

-On March 2nd, 2023 Devin Shore changed his number from 14 to 19 to give his old number to newly acquired defenseman Mattias Ekholm.
-Since then a beast has emerged from this man.
-Devin Score is on a mission to take the NHL by storm.
-Fans of the Oilers have began to wonder is he the new Wayne Gretzky?